-AMD's approach is friendlier to entry-level users, rewarding them with hassle-free overclocking based on the capabilities of their system, but you don't gain as much performance.
+AMD's approach is friendlier to entry-level users, rewarding them with hassle-free overclocking based on their system's capabilities, but you don't gain as much performance.

 AMD vs Intel CPU Lithography

-TSMC's 7nm node is used by the likes of Apple and Huawei, among many others, so it benefits from industry-wide funding and collaborative engineering.
-The result is what Intel itself calls a superior 7nm process compared to Intel's 10nm and 14nm chips.
-Intel says its process tech won't achieve parity with the industry again until 2021, and it won't retake leadership until it releases 5nm at an undefined time.
+TSMC's 5nm node is used by the likes of Apple and Nvidia, among many others, so it benefits from industry-wide funding and collaborative engineering.
+In contrast, Intel itself says its process tech won't retake the leadership crown until it releases its 'Intel 20A' node (2024 time frame).

-AMD vs Intel CPU Architecture
+Intel vs AMD CPU Architecture

 When comparing AMD vs Intel CPUs, we must consider that two design decisions have a big impact on performance, scalability, and performance-per-dollar: Interconnects and microarchitecture.

 AMD's Infinity Fabric allows the company to tie together multiple dies into one cohesive processor.
 Think of this as numerous pieces of a puzzle that come together to form one larger picture.
-The approach allows the company to use many small dies instead of one large die, which improves yields and reduces cost.
+The approach allows the company to use many small dies instead of one large die, and this technique improves yields and reduces cost.
 It also grants a level of scalability that Intel might not be able to match with its new mesh interconnect inside its HEDT chips, and it undoubtedly takes the lead over Intel's aging ring bus in its desktop processors.